 I got to the restaurant about twenty minutes before its 9:00 p.m. closing, which meant I got to watch that Chinese restaurant staple of the restaurant workers eating their own dinner together at a large table.
 What surprised me (maybe it should not have) was that every single employee was Chinese (or at least appeared to be).
 As I paid my bill, I asked the cashier/apparent owner, from where she came.
 She seemed to hesitate just a bit and then said “China.”
 Where in China, I asked, just about certain she would say Fujian.
 She did.

 I am fascinated by America’s small towns.
-I am in awe of how so many of them seem to both stay the same and change.
-At one time, just about every U.S. town between 15,000 and 25,000 had a general store/department store/clothing store/furniture store owned by Jewish immigrants, whose sons and daughters have mostly moved to bigger cities today.
-Now it seems those U.S. towns now all have one or two Chinese restaurants run by immigrants from Fujian.
-Who are these immigrants?
+I am in awe of how so many of them seem both to stay the same and to change.
+At one time, just about every U.S. town between 15,000 and 25,000 had a general store/department store/clothing store/furniture store owned by Jewish immigrants, whose sons and daughters have mostly moved on to bigger cities.
+I know at least two lawyers in Seattle who fit that bill.
+Now it seems those U.S. towns all have one or two Chinese restaurants run by immigrants from Fujian.
+Who are these Chinese immigrants?
 Do they go straight to these small towns or start in New York or Los Angeles and then move later?
 Do they plan to stay in these towns, move elsewhere in the United States or return to China?
 What is it like being one of damn few Chinese or even Asians in these places?

 Many many years ago, I represented an Asian (I am being intentionally vague here) family whose son had been expelled from a small town’s school system for having damaged a teacher’s property.
-The parents (who spoke no English) had hired my firm to get their kid exonerated and back to school.
-The parents had a very successful business, consisting of two stores and were pretty much the only Asians in the town.
+The parents had hired my firm to get their kid exonerated and back into school.
+They had hired my law firm because we had lawyers who spoke their language.
+The parents had a very successful business, consisting of two stores, and near as I could tell they were the only Asians in the town.
 They were short in stature and everything about their physical appearance spoke to the country from which they had come and not the town in which they were living.
 Their high school age son was nearly six feet tall, wore baggy jeans and a Raiders jersey and he looked like any “cool” kid from a big city American high school.

 The son told me the story of his innocence in front of his parents.
-But I wasn’t buying it.
+But I wasn’t buying a bit of it.

-I arranged a meeting with the son separately and essentially told him that if he was really innocent, I would be happy to take every dollar his parents had for his defense.
-But then I looked him straight in the eye and made very clear that he would be wasting his parents’ hard-earned money if the school system really did have so many witnesses of him commiting the act.
-I told him that if he did it, he needed to come clean with me so I could work with the school system to get his expulsion revoked in favor of a less harsh sentence — from my conversations with key people with the schools, I knew we had a very good chance of this because they too wanted to avoid costly litigation.
-During our various conversations, the son told me that he loved his parents (I really liked them too), of how his parents had come to the United States for him and that he did not want them to have to spend so much money on his defense because he had in fact done the deed for which he had been expelled.
+I arranged to meet with the son separately and I essentially told him that if he was truly innocent, I would be happy to have his parents bleed out his college fund for his defense.
+I then looked him straight in the eye and made very clear that he would be wasting his parents’ hard-earned money if the school system really did have so many witnesses of him committing the act.
+I told him that if he did it, he needed to come clean with me so I could work with the school system to get his expulsion revoked in favor of a less harsh sentence.
+I knew from my conversations with key people with the school that we had a very good chance of this because they too wanted to avoid costly litigation.
+During our various conversations, the son told me that he loved his parents (I really liked them too), of how his parents had come to the United States for him and that he did not want to let them down nor did he want them to spend so much money on his defense because he had in fact done the deed for which he had been expelled.

 He also poured forth with how difficult it was being the only Asian at his school.
 His school had “Americans” and “Hispanics” (his language, not mine) and nobody, including him, was sure in which group he fit.
 He said he had done this bad act to fit in (my language, not his).